Quantum Many-Body Scars in Few-Body Dipole-Dipole Interactions: The Model

-The fraction of atoms that end up in the $s$ state as a function of time is displayed in Fig.~\ref{fig:2-3-comp-order}(a), with the two-body in solid black and the three-body in dotted blue.
-For comparison, the data are displayed as a fraction of the expected saturation level.
+We start with an example that displays the typical time evolution of the few-body interactions.
+We compare the time evolution of the two-body interaction with $d=50$~$\mu$m to the three-body interaction with $d=9$~$\mu$m, using the $spp's'$ model.
+For these array spacings, the field-tuned two-body matrix elements are nearly the same as the field-tuned three-body matrix elements.
+The initial state is $\ket{\Psi(t=0)}={\ket{pp\cdots p}}$ and interactions are quenched into resonance at $t=0$.
+Figure~\ref{fig:spps-order} shows the normalized fraction of atoms that end up in the $s$ state as a function of time, with the data displayed as a fraction of the expected saturation level.
 The saturation level is calculated under the assumption that the ETH is obeyed and all many-body eigenstates are thermodynamically equivalent.
-The two-body saturation $s$ fraction is 0.326, the three-body is 0.213, and the four-body is 0.153.
-The two-body $s$ fraction reaches saturation quickly compared to the three-body $s$ fraction, which eventually approaches saturation after $t=10$.
+The two-body $s$ saturation level is 0.326, the three-body is 0.241, and the four-body is 0.193.
+Even though the matrix elements are similar, the two-body $s$ fraction saturates quickly compared to the three-body $s$ fraction, which eventually approaches saturation after $t=10$.